CJDawson609/git-lab/README.md

     ```
     > You may have to enter your GitHub credentials (token) here.

 10. Open your browser and go to GitHub.
 Update `README.md` on GitHub by clicking on `README.md` and then clicking on the edit button.
 Add your class information.
 For example, `CS 2400, Section 100`.
-At the bottom add a commit message and commit your changes.
+Click `Commit changes`, type the commit message `Added class information`, then click `Commit changes`.

 11. Open a terminal window and look at `README.md` in your local directory.
 Were the changes you made online reflected in your local copy?
 Record your answer as **`Answer 10`**.